 The Buyer’s Journey is the research process a potential buyer goes through leading up to a purchase.
 It can be broken into three different stages: the awareness stage, the consideration stage, and the decision stage.
 Different types of content should be created for each specific stage of the journey to help people move from one stage to another.
 Details of each are broken down below:

-- Awareness Stage: About 80% of your website visitors fall under this phase of the buyer’s journey.
-A visitor in the Awareness Stage has expressed symptoms of a potential problem or opportunity but can’t quite name what that problem is.
+- Awareness Stage: A visitor in the Awareness Stage has expressed symptoms of a potential problem or opportunity but can’t quite name what that problem is.
 A person in this stage is doing a lot of research to understand their symptoms and define what it is.
 Pieces of content to create and target people in this stage include ebooks, white papers, and guides.

-- Consideration Stage: Roughly 16% of your visitors come from this stage of the buyer’s journey.
-In the consideration stage, a prospect has clearly defined their problem or opportunity and now they want to understand methods to approach solving it.
+- Consideration Stage: In the consideration stage, a prospect has clearly defined their problem or opportunity and now they want to understand methods to approach solving it.
 Types of content you should create for people in this stage of the buyer’s journey include: comparison white papers, webinars, and videos.

-- Decision Stage (also know as the Intent Stage): Only 4% of the visitors to your site are in the decision stage, meaning they are the most ready to buy of all your visitors.
-In this stage of the funnel, the prospect knows their solution strategy and approach.
+- Decision Stage (also know as the Intent Stage): In this stage of the funnel, the prospect knows their solution strategy and approach.
 At this point they are doing vendor comparisons and are trying to narrow down the list of vendors to a select few, until they finally make their choice.
 Providing them with case studies, demos and product information at this stage would be a wise decision.

 Building a Great Landing Page